 Her passion for the craft is infectious.
 For centuries people were using baskets – to carry their shopping, as measurements tools, for storage – only recently have we started to replace them with plastic bags and crates.
 But the craft of making baskets is still very much alive.
 Helen tells me about the Scottish Basketmaker Circle and the British Basketmaker Association; about the young artists picking up the craft and the workshops she holds for anyone who is interested in weaving their own basket.

 Lately, she also started dipping her toes into more aesthetic weaving – not just functional baskets, but also artistic wall décor, made from cuttings and scraps leftover from her bigger basket projects.
 I figure, their main purpose might be to be looked at, but in the end, using leftovers and avoiding waste is a functional purpose in itself – Helen wants her craft to go full circle and be environmentally conscious at all times.

 Our conversation turns towards selling her baskets and she tells me about her experience of selling something she made for the very first time.
 “It was a cringe-worthy feeling,” she says when she sold her first basket.
 The parallel is striking – like Wendy and Frances, she admits that she was not very confident in her skills, to begin with.
 Now that has changed though, and she’s proud to present her work with NEOS, meet other artists and share her love for weaving with the public.

 You can find more of Helen’s work on her website.

-NEOS will be back next September, so make sure you book your trip to Aberdeen and Aberdeenshire at the same time and visit some artists yourself!
+NEOS is held every September, so make sure you book your trip to Aberdeen and Aberdeenshire at the same time and visit some artists yourself!